Negin228/Stockhome/README.md

 _______
 To Do: sell the option if premium is minus X% of what the signal suggested. premium is min. higher is ok.
+To Do: retries if it cannot buy first time or gives errors